 Phosphorus concentration is the key nutrient contributing to poor water quality in the Salmon Arm Bay as it is in most lakes in British Columbia.
-The WPCC contributed approximately 3% of the phosphorus loading to the Salmon Arm Bay in 2012.
+The WPCC contributed approximately 6% of the phosphorus loading to the Salmon Arm Bay in 2013.
+This is reduction in performance from 2012, however all other parameters were very similar to past results.